-The Dodd-Walls Centre is a national Centre of Research Excellence (CoRE) involving six NZ universities, hosted by the University of Otago.
+The Dodd-Walls Centre is a national Centre of Research Excellence (CoRE) involving six New Zealand universities, hosted by the University of Otago.

 The DWC has 224 members, approximately half of whom are research students.
 Our research income includes base CoRE funding from the Tertiary Education Commission along with other funding from government and the private sector.